 atWork Australia can help your business access funding from the Australian Government to cover the costs of making workplace changes relevant to your employee’s barrier.
 If you need to buy equipment, make modifications or access services for your new employee, help is at hand to manage the application process at no cost to your business.

 Some examples of specific workplace modifications that are eligible for funding include:

 - Making adjustments to the physical workplace

 - Special equipment for the workplace

 - Information and communication devices

 - Auslan interpreting services

 - Specialist services for employees living with specific learning disorders and mental health conditions

 - Disability awareness training for the workplace

 - Mental health awareness training

-People living with disability, injury or health condition have many contributions to make to workplaces and the wider community, but their capacity to do so can be limited by the perceptions or actions of others.
+People living with disability, injury, health condition or from a diverse background, have many contributions to make to workplaces and the wider community, but their capacity to do so can be limited by the perceptions or actions of others.

-Because we know that understanding is the first step to inclusion, atWork Australia is pleased to run Disability Awareness Training for all our employer partners, to help enhance awareness and knowledge of disability and inclusion.
-Our training covers a range of topics, including challenging attitudes to disability, preparing for the employment of a person living with disability, and making adjustments to your workplace so that it’s accessible to all.
+Because we know that understanding is the first step to inclusion, atWork Australia is pleased to run Diversity Awareness Training for all our employer partners, to help enhance awareness and knowledge of disability and inclusion.
+Our training covers a range of topics, including managing a diverse team, supporting those with mental health conditions in the workplace, and making adjustments to your workplace so that it’s accessible to all.

-The result is informed and disability-confident leaders and employees who are ready to benefit from an inclusive and diverse workplace.
+The result is informed and confident leaders and employees who are ready to benefit from an inclusive and diverse workplace.